 Lurking deep below the ocean’s surface is one of Key Largo’s most fascinating dive spots.
 The USS Spiegel Grove is over 500 feet in length and was used as a dock landing ship by the Navy from 1955 – 1989.
 It sank in 2002 and is now considered one of the best artificial wreck dives to cross off your bucket list.

-To admire the stunning USS Spiegel Grove, you’ll descend roughly 60 to 70 feet into the water.
+You’ll descend roughly 60 to 70 feet into the water to admire the stunning USS Spiegel Grove.
 Besides exploring the ship, you’ll also get to see groupers, barracudas, and even schools of minnows.
 However, due to strong currents, experienced divers should only dive this wreck dive.